The Israel-Hamas War: The Hostages

 Pause for Hostage Release

 The ceasefire went into effect at 7:00 a.m.
 GMT on November 24.
-Fifteen minutes later, a rocket was launched from Gaza and intercepted by Iron Dome.
+Fifteen minutes later, a rocket was launched from Gaza and intercepted by the Iron Dome.
 Israel did not respond.
 The first 13 hostages were released at 4:00 p.m.
 Israel then set 39 Palestinian prisoners free.
-Ten Thai and one Filipino captive were let go after the Thai government negotiated a deal with Iranian mediation.
+Ten Thai and one Filipino captives were let go after the Thai government negotiated a deal with Iranian mediation.

 Netanyahu’s office claimed that Israel had negotiated the inclusion of a clause in the hostage deal for the ICRC to visit all of the remaining hostages; however, the ICRC said it was unaware of this, and Hamas insisted no visits would be allowed.